 WEBINAR 5: Social Resilience beyond the West

 Speakers: Liv Gaborit, Postdoctoral researcher, Dep. of Sociology/Div. of Anthropology, Lund Univ.
 SWE.
-Billy Jones, Doctoral student of Ethnology, Lund Univ, SWE.
+Martin Andersson, Associate professor at the Department of Economic History, Lund university.
+Rashid Ahmed, Professor in Psychology, University of the Western Cape, Cape Town, South Africa Billy Jones, Doctoral student in Ethnology, Lund Univ, SWE.